All Scripture quotations are from the 1901 American Standard Version unless otherwise noted.

 Both Peter and Paul confirm that the Kingdom of Christ is now, that Jesus is reigning as King now (Col 1:13).
 A close examination of both of these passages reveals that the Church of Christ and the Kingdom of Christ are one and the same — which is a spiritual kingdom.

 The Jews were looking for an earthly kingdom where their Messiah would rule from the throne of David.
-Premillennialists are looking for the same type of kingdom.
+Premillennialism teaches the same thing.
 However, now having an accurate understanding of that kingdom, Peter reveals what was revealed to him:

 (Acts 2:36) – 36 Let all the house of Israel therefore know assuredly, that God hath made him both Lord and Christ, this Jesus whom ye crucified.

 Peter wants “all the house of Israel” to know that “God has made him both Lord and Christ (Messiah).”
 In other words, Peter was informing them that Jesus is their Messiah, the one that Israel had been waiting for, that He is their King, and that He is ruling now in His kingdom.
 He’s letting them know that their understanding of the Messiah’s kingdom was inaccurate.
 Peter was, thus, giving them the correct interpretation of all those OT prophecies.